 Liquidity risk is the risk that the Group will be unable to meet its funding requirements.
 Liquidity risk can be caused by market disruptions or deterioration in the Group's credit quality which may adversely impact certain sources of funding.
 Liquidity risk management seeks to ensure that, even under adverse conditions, the Group has access to the funds necessary to cover customer needs, maturing liabilities and the capital requirements of its operations.
 Liquidity risk arises in the general funding of the Group's financing, trading and investment activities and in the management of liquidity positions.
-This risk involves both the risk of unexpected increases in the cost of funding the portfolio of assets at appropriate maturities and rates and the risk of being unable to liquidate a position in a timely manner on reasonable terms.
+This risk involves the risk of unexpected increases in the cost of funding the portfolio of assets at appropriate maturities and rates, the risk of being unable to liquidate a position in a timely manner on reasonable terms and the risk that depositors could withdraw their funds at a rate faster than the rate at which borrowers repay their loans, thus causing liquidity strain.

-The Group seeks to maintain liquid assets at prudent levels to ensure that cash can quickly be made available to honour its obligations, even under adverse conditions.
+The Group seeks to maintain liquid assets at prudent levels to ensure that cash can be made available quickly to honour its obligations, even under adverse conditions.
 To further address liquidity risk, the Group's management has established liquidity monitoring procedures and is diversifying the Group's funding sources in terms of origin and tenor.
 In addition, the Group maintains a statutory deposit with the U.A.E.
 Central Bank and has a range of credit lines from banks and financial institutions.

 The liquid assets of the Group (cash and due from the U.A.E.
-Central Bank and financial institutions) amounted to AED 31.1 billion at 31 December 2012, AED 38.8 billion at 31 December 2013 and AED 36.4 billion at 31 December 2014.
+Central Bank and financial institutions) amounted to AED 38.8 billion at 31 December 2013, AED 36.4 billion at 31 December 2014 and AED 34.7 billion at 31 December 2015.

 The following table sets out the percentage of liquid assets (cash and due from the U.A.E.
-Central Bank and financial institutions) compared to total assets for each of the three years ended 31 December 2012, 2013 and 2014.
+Central Bank and financial institutions) compared to total assets for each of the three years ended 31 December 2013, 2014 and 2015.

 As at 31 December

-2012 2013 2014
+2013 2014 2015

 (per cent.)

-Liquid assets 17.8 19.6 17.2
+Liquid assets 19.6 17.2 15.2

-Loans and advances 65.5 63.4 65.8
+Loans and advances 63.4 65.8 65.8

-Investments 9.9 8.6 7.9
+Investments 8.6 7.9 10.0

-Other assets 6.8 8.4 9.1
+Other assets 8.4 9.1 9.0

 Total assets 100.0 100.0 100.0